VLOGroup/pylopt/README.md

 ### Current features

-- Gradient based solution of the $P_{bilevel}$ using implicit differentiation
+- Image reconstruction using pretrained filter and potential models by solving the problem $\operatorname{arginf}E(u, u^{(\delta)}, \theta)$ using one of the following methods
+  - NAG: Nesterov accelerated gradient method
+  - NAPG: Proximal gradient method with Nesterov acceleration
+  - Adam
+- Training of filters and/or potentials of an FoE model by solving the bilevel problem $P_{bilevel}$.
+The training relies on the application of one the following gradient-based methods onto the upper problem:
+  - Alternating NAG: NAG scheme used in alternating fashion to optimise filters and potentials
+  - Adam
-- PyTorch conformity:
+  - LBFGS
+To compute gradients of solutions of the lower level problem w.r.t. the parameter $\theta$, implicit differentiation or an unrolling scheme is used.
+The unrolling scheme is supported only if the lower problem is solved with NAG, or NAPG.
-- Modularity: The package is modulary by design.
-Its architecture allows easy
-    customization and extension.
+- Modularity and extensibility: The package is modulary by design.
+Its architecture allows easy customization and extension.
 Each of the core components
-    - Measurement model
-    - Inner energy
+  - FieldsOfExperts
-    - Regulariser
+  - ImageFilter
-    - Outer loss
+  - Potential
-    - Optimiser
+  - Energy
-    is encapsulated in its own module or optimiser class.
+is encapsulated in its own module.
 Thus, all of these components can be exchanged easily without any need to modify
 the core logic.
-- Sample codes for denoising use cases
+In addition, methods for the solution of the lower problem (`solve_lower.py`) and the upper problem (`solve_bilevel.py`) can easily be added.
+- The package contains pretrained models and sample scripts and notebooks showing the application of the package for image denoising.

 ### Upcoming features

-- Unrolling for solving inner problem
 - Sampling based approach for solving inner problem

 ## Installation